Utah man dies while hiking at Havasupai

 The Sheriff’s Office responded to the report of a downed hiker in the Havasupai area early Saturday afternoon, according to a press release issued Monday.

-The 32-year-old Utah man had been hiking with others on the Havasu Canyon Trail near Hilltop in Havasupai when he collapsed.
-While deputies and medics were en route the collapsed hiker was placed on a horse by the other hikers and taken to the Hilltop area.
+The 32-year-old Michael Sproul, of Provo, had been hiking with others on the Havasu Canyon Trail near Hilltop in Havasupai when he collapsed.
+While deputies and medics were en route, Sproul was placed on a horse by the other hikers and taken to the Hilltop area.

 Life-saving measures were performed by bystanders until a Tristate Careflight helicopter arrived on scene.

-The man was unable to be revived and was subsequently pronounced dead.
+Sproul was unable to be revived and was subsequently pronounced dead.

-The body was taken by the Coconino County Medical Examiner’s Office to Flagstaff, Arizona, where the cause of death will be reviewed.
+Sproul’s body was taken by the Coconino County Medical Examiner’s Office to Flagstaff, Arizona, where the cause of death will be reviewed.

+Ed.
+Note: This story was updated with the name of the hiker involved in the incident.

 Email: mkessler@stgnews.com